bugzilla/bugzilla/docs/en/rst/installing/quick-start.rst

    Save and exit.

-   XXX default value of maxattachmentsize is 1MB.
-Default value of max_allowed_packet is 16MB.
+   .. todo:: default value of maxattachmentsize is 1MB.
+Default value of max_allowed_packet
+             is 16MB.
 Should we just omit this step entirely, for simplicity?
 Do we need ft_min_word_len changed?

-   XXX docs for maxattachmentsize should mention max_allowed_packet.
+   .. todo:: docs for maxattachmentsize should mention max_allowed_packet.
 File bug.

    Restart MySQL: